AsoStrife/Computer-Vision-Project/README.md

 # Conclusion

-The goal of this project was develop a Face Recognition application using a **Local Binary Pattern** approach and after that, using the same approach, develop a real time Face Recognition application.
+The goal of this project was to develop a Face Recognition application using a **Local Binary Pattern** approach and after that, using the same approach, develop a real time Face Recognition application.

 The goal can be considered achieved with excellent results.